runtiru/Notes/Terraform/Notes.md

 }
 ```

-Creste one folder 'providers' inside the provider 'main.tf'
+Creste one folder anything(terraform) inside the terraform folder one .tf file like `main.tf`

 * main.tf